BizMiner Frequently Asked Questions (FAQs)

 Q: After reviewing some of the financial ratios in the Industry Financial Reports, I was wondering if the ratios that include balance sheet items are for the year-end, or an average for that year.

 A: All of the data is year-end, except where otherwise noted (such as a column heading of 2011q2).
+The time series for monthly updates to the Industry Market and Competitive Analyzer series are noted at the top of those tables.

 Q: I’ve reviewed the BizMiner reports and compared them with other providers’ reports and see that compound growth statistics and business counts by revenue class are missing.
 Can you please comment?